AlexanderHott/0xott.zip/src/content/blog/builders.md

 }
 ```

+That OK, but we can do better.

-that isn't as bad, but libc actually uses bit flags.
+`open` from `libc` actually uses bit flags.

 ```c
 int open(